 - combined (symptoms of both inattention and hyperactivity-impulsivity)

-If you suspect your child might have ADHD, see your family doctor or pediatrician, suggests Ritter.
-Your child’s vision, hearing, and anything else that may contribute to inattention should be checked.
+If you suspect your child might have ADHD, see your family doctor or pediatrician.
+Your child’s vision, hearing, and anything else that may contribute to inattention should also be checked.
 The doctor may diagnose ADHD or refer your child to a mental health specialist for evaluation.

-FDA has approved two types of medications—stimulants and non-stimulants—to help reduce the symptoms of ADHD and improve functioning in children as young as 6 years.
+FDA has approved two types of medications—stimulants and non-stimulants—to help reduce the symptoms of ADHD and improve functioning in children as young as age 6.

-Despite their name, stimulants—which contain various forms of methylphenidate and amphetamine—actually have a calming effect on hyperactive children with ADHD, says NIMH.
-They are believed to increase levels in the brain of dopamine—a neurotransmitter associated with motivation, attention, and movement.
+It may seem counterintuitive, Farchione says, but despite their name, stimulants, which contain various forms of methylphenidate and amphetamine, actually have a calming effect on hyperactive children with ADHD.
+They are believed to increase brain levels of dopamine—a neurotransmitter associated with motivation, attention, and movement.

-FDA has approved three non-stimulants to treat the symptoms of ADHD: Strattera (atomoxetine), Intuniv (guanfacine), and Kapvay (clonidine).
-Ritter says these provide a useful alternative for children.
-Some children do not tolerate stimulants well, and the non-stimulants do not have the same side effects.
+FDA has also approved three non-stimulants to treat the symptoms of ADHD: Strattera (atomoxetine), Intuniv (guanfacine), and Kapvay (clonidine).
+These provide a useful alternative for children who do not tolerate stimulants well.
+Talk with your health care professional about what medications may be best for your child.